NousInfotech/A4-MALTA-AUDIT-BACKEND/docs/PBC_API_Documentation.md

 ## Integration Notes

+- PBC workflows are created with document requests automatically generated from the provided document request objects
-- PBC document requests are automatically categorized as "pbc"
+- Document requests are automatically categorized as "pbc" and linked to the engagement
+- Document names in the `documents` array are converted to document objects with `status: 'pending'`
 - Document status tracking provides complete audit trail
 - AI QnA generation uses OpenAI to create contextually relevant questions
 - File uploads are stored in Supabase with proper organization
 - Role-based access control ensures proper security
+- All document requests are returned as populated objects in PBC responses